beegee-tokyo/WisBlock-Sensor-For-LoRaWAN/README.md

 - The RAK1904 module _**MUST**_ be installed in
     - Slot C of RAK5005-O, RAK19007 or RAK19001
     - Slot A of RAK19003
+- The RAK1905 module _**MUST**_ be installed in
+    - Slot C of RAK5005-O, RAK19007 or RAK19001
+    - Slot A of RAK19003
 - RAK1910 and RAK12500 cannot be used together (both are GNSS location trackers)

 ## Power consumption
 The MCU and LoRa transceiver go into sleep mode between measurement cycles to save power.
 I could measure a sleep current of 40uA of the whole system for a solution that enables sleep.
 Some solutions, like GNSS trackers or the RAK12047 VOC sensor, that require longer wake times or more frequent wake-ups, have a higher power consumption.
+In addition, sensors like the MQ gas sensors that are using a heating element will consume more power as well.

 ----